LuigiLegion/gatsby-portfolio-site/content/blog/gitness-tracker/index.md

 ### Tech Stack:

-Built using React, Redux, and Materialize.css, and utilizes the GitHub GraphQL API.
+Built using React, Redux, and Materialize, and utilizes the GitHub GraphQL API.

 ### Dev Team: